Court rejects Trump's efforts to keep records from 1/6 panel | Law-Order

 - United States

-The House committee and Trump representatives did not immediately respond to requests for comment Thursday.

-White House spokesman Mike Gwin said in response to Tuesday's ruling, “As President Biden determined, the constitutional protections of executive privilege should not be used to shield information that reflects a clear and apparent effort to subvert the Constitution itself.”
-Trump sued the House Jan.
-6 committee and the National Archives to stop the White House from allowing the release of documents related to the insurrection.
+The court praised Biden's "calibrated judgement" in working with Congress and the Archives to weigh privilege concerns, saying it "bears no resemblance to the broad and limitless waiver' of executive privilege former President Trump decries."
+White House spokesman Mike Gwin said, "As President Biden determined, the constitutional protections of executive privilege should not be used to shield information that reflects a clear and apparent effort to subvert the Constitution itself."
+Trump sued the House January 6 committee and the National Archives to stop the White House from allowing the release of documents related to the insurrection.
 Biden had waived Trump's executive privilege claims as the current officeholder.

-At issue, the court said, is not that Trump “has no say in the matter” but his failure to show that withholding the documents should supersede Biden's “considered and weighty judgment” that Congress is entitled to them.
+At issue, the court said, is not that Trump "has no say in the matter" but rather his failure to show that withholding the documents should supersede Biden's "considered and weighty judgment" that Congress is entitled to the records.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)